 - To other college officials, including teachers, within the United States University whom the college has determined to have legitimate educational interests.
-This includes contractors, consultants, volunteers, or other parties to whom the college has outsourced institutional services or functions. - o To officials of another college where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student's enrollment or transfer. - To authorized representatives of the U. S. Comptroller General, the U. S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as a State postsecondary authority that is responsible for supervising the university's State-supported education programs.
+This includes contractors, consultants, volunteers, or other parties to whom the college has outsourced institutional services or functions. - To officials of another college where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student's enrollment or transfer. - To authorized representatives of the U. S. Comptroller General, the U. S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as a State postsecondary authority that is responsible for supervising the university's State-supported education programs.
 Disclosures under this provision may be made in connection with an audit or evaluation of Federal- or State-supported education programs, or for the enforcement of or compliance with Federal legal requirements that relate to those programs.
-These entities may make further disclosures of PII to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation, or enforcement or compliance activity on their behalf. - In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid. - To organizations conducting studies for, or on behalf of, the college, in order to: - (a) develop, validate, or administer predictive tests; - (b) administer student aid programs; or - (c) improve instruction. - To accrediting organizations to carry out their accrediting functions. - o To parents of an eligible student if the student is a dependent for IRS tax purposes.
+These entities may make further disclosures of PII to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation, or enforcement or compliance activity on their behalf. - To organizations conducting studies for, or on behalf of, the college, in order to: - (a) develop, validate, or administer predictive tests; - (b) administer student aid programs; or - (c) improve instruction. - To accrediting organizations to carry out their accrediting functions. - o To parents of an eligible student if the student is a dependent for IRS tax purposes.